Azure-Samples/openai-end-to-end-basic/README.md

   - `Microsoft.OperationalInsights`
   - `Microsoft.Storage`

-- Your user has permissions to assign [Azure roles](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles), such as a User Access Administrator or Owner.
+- Your deployment user has permissions to assign [Azure roles](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles) on newly created resource groups and resources.
+(E.g. `User Access Administrator` or `Owner`)

+- Your deployment user has permissions to purge AI services resources at the subscription scope where the AI services resources are deployed.
+(E.g. `Contributor` or `Cognitive Services Contributor` built-in roles, or a custom role with the `Microsoft.CognitiveServices/locations/resourceGroups/deletedAccounts/delete` permission)

 - The [Azure CLI installed](https://learn.microsoft.com/cli/azure/install-azure-cli)